 SLE: Think critically and solve problems

 Make a game where the goal is to correctly answer a series of multiple-choice questions.
 Provide feedback and keep a score of the number of correct answers.
-At the end, tell the player how they did.
+At the end, summarize the player’s performance.

-Choose questions that reflect your interests and creativity.
+Choose questions which reflect your interests.
 Use your imagination to come up with encouraging messages for the player when they answer a question correctly.
 Use animations, custom sprites, and sound effects to make your game more interesting and engaging.

 Use multiple choice a, b, c, d answers to keep it simple.

-Use the sprite costume editor to create your questions and lists of possible answers.
+Display questions and possible answers as sprites.
+Use the sprite costume editor to prepare your questions and lists of possible answers.
 Use the Text tool to type your questions and answers for display as the sprite’s costume.
 Use the “show/hide” and “switch costume” blocks to display the question and answers at the appropriate time in your program.
+You may need to make changes to fit your text on the screen when displayed.

-Information such as a score is set in variables, defined under the Data blocks
+Information such as a score is set in variables, defined under the Variables blocks

 “Initialization” is important: be sure the correct answers are shown or hidden at the right times for your game to make sense.